 Adoption law controversy

-Because there were few children available for adoptions in the 21st century, some people chose to become foster parents of children who could not live with their birth parents.
+Because there were few children available for adoption in the 21st century, some people chose to become foster parents of children who could not live with their birth parents.
 Foster children can be permanently placed, meaning foster parents share guardianship with the birth parents but are awarded sole custody by the courts.